awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **Important**
 Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

-Choose the tab below that corresponds to your desired worker node creation method:
+Choose the tab below that corresponds to your desired worker node creation method\.

+**Note**
+If you are launching worker nodes into a private VPC without outbound internet access, then follow the instructions on the **Self\-managed nodes** or **Amazon EKS managed node groups** tabs\.

 ------
 #### [ Amazon EKS managed node groups ]